bdcorps/candymail/README.md

 npm install --save candymail
 ```
 ## Getting Started
+### Supported Email Servers
+- All SMTP
+- Gmail: Sign up for an App Password for Gmail [here](https://myaccount.google.com/security)

 ### Configuration
 Create a `candymail.automation.json` file on the root level of your project.